rome/tools/crates/rome_diagnostics/CONTRIBUTING.md

 to the user.
 The severity of a diagnostic can be `Fatal`, `Error`, `Warning`, `Information` or `Hint`
 - A `description` text explaining the diagnostic to the user.
-This is what will be displayed in contexts that do not support rich formatting, such as embedded error popovers in editors.
-Since the description is shown in contexts where the advices cannot be rendered, it should provided as much information about the error as possible.
+This is what will be displayed in contexts that do not support rich markup, such as embedded error popovers in editors.
+Since the description is shown in contexts where the advices cannot be rendered, it should provide as much information as possible about the error.
 - A `message`, a piece of rich markup that will be displayed at the top of the diagnostic advices.
-Contrary to the description, the message is displayed along with the other advices of the diagnostic and should only provide a short and clear explanation of the error, while advices will be used to provided additional information with the appropriate context.
+Contrary to the description, the message is displayed along with the other advices of the diagnostic and should only provide a short and clear explanation of the error, while advices will be used to provide additional information with the appropriate context.
 - A set of `advices`, the main building blocks used to provide the user with rich information about the diagnostic.
-Depending on the use case advices can be used to log pieces of markup, lists of items, annotated code frames, text diffs, Rust backtraces, command lines, or groups of more advices.
+Depending on the use case, advices can be used to log pieces of markup, lists of items, annotated code frames, text diffs, Rust backtraces, command lines, or groups of more advices.
 - An optional set of `verbose_advices` the user can optionally enable to get further information about a given diagnostic
 - A `location` describing where the error happened.
-It can be a path to a file on the disk, a command line argument, or an arbitrary memory buffer.
+It can be a path to a file on the file system, a command line argument, or an arbitrary memory buffer.
 It may optionally specify a specific range within the text content of this resource, as well as embed said text content to faciliate it's retrieval when displaying code frames in the diagnostic
-- `tags` conveying additional informations about the diagnostic: if the diagnostic has information on how is can be fixed, if it resulted from an internal error in Rome and was not directly caused by the user, if it is being emitted to warn the user about unused or deprecated code
+- `tags` conveying additional informations about the diagnostic: if the diagnostic has information on how it can be fixed, if it resulted from an internal error in Rome and was not directly caused by the user, if it is being emitted to warn the user about unused or deprecated code.
 - An optional `source`, another diagnostic that details the low-level reason why this diagnostic was emitted: for instance a diagnostic reporting a failed request to a remote server may have a deserialization error for the server